-Other Discipline Courses, 24 Credits
+Other Discipline Courses

-Choose eight courses from the following courses in consultation with an advisor:
+Choose eight courses from the following in consultation with an advisor BICH 610 Or BIOL 610 Or BIOL 640 Or BIOL 650 Or BIOL 660 Or BIOL 670 Or BIOL 680 Or BOTN 620 Or BOTN 630 Or BOTN 640 Or ZOOL 570 OR ZOOL 585 OR ZOOL 610 OR ZOOL 630

-- BICH 610 Advanced Biochemistry

-- BIOL 610 Endocrinology

-- BIOL 640 Comparative Physiology

-- BIOL 650 Communities and Ecosystems

-- BIOL 660 Evolution

-- BIOL 670 Physiology

-- BIOL 680 Radiation Biology

-- BOTN 620 Advanced Botany

-- BOTN 630 Plant Development

-- BOTN 640 Advanced Microbiology

-- ZOOL 570 General Entomology

-- ZOOL 585 Introduction to Parasitology

-- ZOOL 610 Advanced Genetics

-- ZOOL 630 Advanced Developmental Biology

-Other Requirements

-- 1. An undergraduate course in computer science is strongly recommended and a course in statistics is required of those who do not have an adequate background in statistics. - 2.
-Students in this program are required to complete a thesis. - 3.
-A written comprehensive examination and an oral defense of thesis are required. - 4.
-Research activities should begin as early as spring semester of the first year.
-Literature searches relative to the proposed research should be started during the first semester of the initial year of graduate study.
+Undergraduate course in computer science is strongly recommended.
+Course in statistics is required for those without adequate background in statistics.
+Students in this program are required to complete a thesis Written comprehensive examination and oral defense of thesis are required.
+Research activities should begin as early as spring semester of first year.
+Literature searches relative to proposed research should be started first semester of initial year of graduate study.